 Individual elements and individual atoms can be re-defined as not forming any covalent bonds by use of METAL.
 In building Lewis structures, all elements of Groups I and II are considered as being fully ionic.
 If they need to be considered as covalent, use CVB to define bonds.

-Individual elements are specified by their chemical symbol, individual atoms are specified by the atom-number of the real atom.
-(Real atoms numbers exclude any dummy atoms), or by the PDB or JSmol labels.
+Individual elements are specified by their chemical symbol, individual atoms are specified by the atom-number of the real atom (Real atoms numbers exclude any dummy atoms), or by the PDB or JSmol labels.